johandebeurs/alfred-mstodo-workflow/README.md

 Unit tests should be run before committing to reduce the likelihood of introducing a bug.
 Your feedback is crucial if anything seems to be broken.

-Contributors can use the command `invoke -r build test` to run the test suite and should do so to validate changes in any pull requests.
+Contributors can use the command `uv run invoke -r build test` to run the test suite and should do so to validate changes in any pull requests.
 If you add functionality, please back it with unit tests.

 Acknowledgements
 ----------------